hack-earth/swift-earth/README.md

 ### Flow of Training

-#### WIP AST Models and Model Diffs
+#### WIP ASTs and AST Diffs

-In C++, working with the compiler's own post-semantic-analysis AST, capture and store Swift-friendly "AST models" tuned for our needs.
+In C++, working with the compiler's own post-semantic-analysis AST, capture and store Swift-friendly ASTs tuned for our needs.

-Let's call these "WIP AST models", because we need to approximate the situation when our end-user is actively editing.
+Let's call these "WIP ASTs", because we must approximate the situation when our end-user is actively editing.
 Obtain these by replaying an arbitrary portion of a given commit, and then "compiling" the resulting, unfinished code.
 (This isn't a full compile.
 Rather, it is the compiler's syntactic and semantic analysis, intercepted in memory, with no code generation.)

-We need to learn a transformation from a WIP AST model to a later one obtained by continued edits to the source code.
+We need to learn a transformation from a WIP AST to a later one obtained by continued edits to the source code.
 We need this for at least two reasons:
 * For training, we can't afford a "recompile" (even in our partial, intra-compiler way) for every observation we collect.
 * We have essentially the same situation in our end-user application: we can't afford to "recompile"